 but may be severe or life-threatening

-- According to local guidelines at the Cancer Centre or physician's office
+- Administer according to local guidelines at the Cancer Centre or physician's office.

-- Patients with known hypersensitivity to the drug or to any of the excipients
+- Patients with known hypersensitivity to the drug or to any of the formulation or container

 - Pregnant and breastfeeding women

-- Use with caution in patients with bleeding disorders or on anticoagulants
+- Due to the route of administration, use with caution in patients with bleeding disorders or on anticoagulants.

 Treating physicians may decide to monitor more or less frequently for individual patients but should always consider recommendations from the product monograph.